Wamuhindo/NSGD/README.md

 # PPO-LSTM for comparison with Non-Stochastic Gradient Descent for Serverless Computing

-This project implements an autoscaling framework based on reinforcement learning approach using Proximal Policy Optimization (PPO) with LSTM networks to compare with the proposed Non-Stochastic Gradient Descent (NSGD).
+This project implements an autoscaling framework based on reinforcement learning approach using Proximal Policy Optimization (PPO) with LSTM networks to compare with the proposed Non-Stationary Gradient Descent (NSGD).

 ## Overview